Jeetpal1/jeetpal-portfolio-2.0/README.md

+Clink here to see the Final Website: https://jeetpal-singh.firebaseapp.com/

 ## 1. Make sure you have NODE installed!

 Firstly, you will need to download the latest version of Node by <a href="https://nodejs.org/en/download/">CLICKING HERE</a>